anita-uva/anita-uva/README.md

 Notice, as the vaccination is distributed, people begin to feel less anxious, overall.
 But we also see people on edge, with notable reactions to potentially destabilizing news.

 ### Word Clouds
-While not truly a dimensionality reduction technique, word clouds are a visually appealing way of setting expectations around possible topics that might be hidden in a corpus.
+Word clouds are a visually appealing way of setting expectations around vocabulary that might be hidden in a corpus.

 <dl>
 <dt>Word Cloud</dt>